mikejcooper/Reality-Bomb---AR-Mobile-Game/README.md

 On MacOS if you want to launch more than one instance of an app you can right click it, "show package contents" and then run the executable in Contents/MacOS as many times as you need.

+### iOS
+There is a build script for iOS, but on top of requiring Xcode, there are a few other steps you need to complete:
+  - Under Unity-iPhone -> General:
+    - Change signing team to your personal signing team. (there may be a clash in package names.
+If there is, just add something extra to the package name so that it reads com.augment.realitybomb.*yournamehere*)
+  - Under Unity-iPhone -> Build Settings:
+    - Go to Build Options and disable bitcode
+  - Under Unity-iPhone -> Build Phases
+    - Go to Link Binary With Libraries and add
+      - libz.tbd
+      - libsqlite3.tbd

 ## Conventions
 To make code more readable and easier to maintain we use a few coding conventions: